wannabecoder-3010/JAVA/README.md

-This is my first java project based on Oops concept.
+This is my java programming codes I have practiced while learning this language.